 This policy applies to sexual harassment that occurs within the University's education programs and activities and that is committed by a university employee, student, or other member of the university community.
 This policy does not apply to sexual harassment that occurs in a private setting or outside the scope of the University's education programs and activities.
-This policy does not apply to sexual harassment that occurs in the University's education programs and activities.
+This policy does not apply to sexual harassment that occurs outside the geographic boundaries of the United States, even if the sexual harassment occurs in the University's education programs or activities.